ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 You need to pin at least 2 fingerprints: 1 that should be active at the moment and 1 that isn't.

 ### What to pin?
-First of all you need to pin at least one of the keys in your certificate chain.
+First of all, you need to pin at least one of the keys in your certificate chain.
 While you can pin the key of the actual certificate, that might not be the best idea.
-Doing this means that you need to update the keys every time your certificate is changed or risk your users being unable to visit your site.
+Doing this means that you need to update the keys every time your certificate is changed or you will risk your users being unable to visit your site.
 Alternatively, you could pin the key for the root certificate of your CA (Certificate Authority).
 While this is a lot safer, it does mean that if your CA, or any of its intermediates is compromised, they could issue valid certificates for your site.
-Finally you have the option to pin the key to the intermediate certificate.
+Finally, you have the option to pin the key to the intermediate certificate.
 Doing so limits the attack surface to that intermediate, while it also allows you to roll out new certificates whenever you need to.
-Of course you can't control when your CA will change their intermediate cert, so that's a danger in its own.
+Of course you can't control when your CA will change their intermediate certificate, so that's a danger in its own.

 Besides that you also need to have a second key pinned that's *not* in your current certificate chain, otherwise your HPKP header will be ignored.
-Fortunately you don't have to have certificates ready for this.
+Fortunately, you don't have to have certificates ready for this.
 It's enough to pin the public key of a CSR (Certificate Signing Request).
-Obviously you can't use the CSR of your current certificate (as that would be valid for this chain), so you'll need to create a backup CSR.
+Obviously, you can't use the CSR of your current certificate (as that would be valid for this chain), so you'll need to create a backup CSR.
 You'll need to keep this CSR and the associated private key in a secure location, because you don't want these to be compromised together with the original.

 ### report-uri